 We conducted some research into green web hosting companies in an effort to separate the genuinely eco-friendly providers from those who might simply be using sustainable business buzzwords as a marketing ploy – ie ‘Greenwashing‘.
 Here’s what we found…

 In response, the race for more environmentally sound web-hosting is on.
-Claims to renewable energy usage, carbon offsetting and sustainability are all becoming part of the sales vernacular of web hosting companies.
+Claims to renewable energy usage, carbon offsetting and sustainability are all becoming part of the sales vernacular of web hosting companies in 2021.
 But how eco are they, really?

 Finding a Green Web Host